Luzon: Spanish Colonial Era

+A great number of infrastructure projects were undertaken during the 19th century that put the Philippine economy and standard of living ahead of most of its Asian neighbors and even many European countries at that time.
+Among them were a railway system for Luzon, a tramcar network for Manila, and Asia's first steel suspension bridge Puente Claveria, later called Puente Colgante.
+In the meantime, Luzonians and Filipinos living abroad; were active in the Mexican War of Independence, Argentine War of Independence, and the War of 1812 between the United States and the British Empire, at the Americas, while at the same time had fought in the Taiping Rebellion in China.

 After Spanish colonization

 After many years of Spanish occupation and resistance to reform, the Andres Novales uprising occurred and it was inspired by the Latin American Wars of Independence.
 Novales' uprising was primarily supported by Mexicans living in the Philippines as well as immigrant Latinos from the now independent nations of Colombia, Venezuela, Peru, Chile, Argentina and Costa Rica.
 Although the uprising failed it inspired the Cavite Mutiny, the suppression of which, lead to the martyrdoms of Priests, Gomburza and the subsequent execution of the reformist and hero, Jose Rizal.
 Reeling against this, the Philippine Revolution against Spain erupted in Cavite and spread all throughout Luzon and the Philippines.
 Consequently, the First Philippine Republic was established in Malolos, Bulacan.
 In the meantime, Spain sold the Philippines to the United States and the First Philippine Republic resisted the United States in the Philippine–American War which the Republic's forces lost due to its diplomatic isolation (no foreign nation recognized the First Republic) as well as due to the numerical superiority of the American military.
 The Americans then set up the cool mountain city of Baguio as a summer retreat for its officials.
-The Americans also rebuilt the capital, Manila, and established American military bases in Olongapo and Angeles City.
+The Americans also rebuilt the capital, Manila, and established American military bases in Olongapo and Angeles cities mainly Clark Airbase and Subic Naval Base.

-During the Pacific War, the Philippines were considered to be of great strategic importance because their capture by Japan would pose a significant threat to the U.S. As a result, 135,000 troops and 227 aircraft were stationed in the Philippines by October 1941.
+During the Pacific War, the Philippines were considered to be of great strategic importance because their capture by Japan would pose a significant threat to the U.S. General McArthur made a successful surprise attack at Lingayen Gulf on January 9, 1945, and captured the island.
+As a result, 135,000 troops and 227 aircraft were stationed in the Philippines by October 1941.
 Luzon was captured by Imperial Japanese forces in 1942 during their campaign to capture the Philippines.
 General Douglas MacArthur—who was in charge of the defense of the Philippines at the time—was ordered to Australia, and the remaining U.S. forces retreated to the Bataan Peninsula.